 Our investment activities are managed by GSV Asset Management, an investment adviser registered under the Advisers Act.
-GSV Asset Management is led by Michael T. Moe, our Chief Executive Officer and Chair of our Board of Directors.
-Mr. Moe is assisted by William F. Tanona, our Chief Financial Officer, Treasurer and Corporate Secretary and Mark W. Flynn, our President, all of whom, along with Luben Pampoulov, a partner of GSV Asset Management, we refer to collectively as GSV Asset Management's senior investment professionals.
-Mr. Moe co-founded and previously served as chairman and chief executive officer of ThinkEquity Partners, an asset management and investment banking firm focusing on venture capital, entrepreneurial and emerging private companies.
-Prior to founding ThinkEquity, Mr. Moe served as Head of Global Growth Research at Merrill Lynch and before that served as Head of Growth Research and Strategy at Montgomery Securities.
+GSV Asset Management is led by Michael T. Moe, Chairman of our Board of Directors.
+Mr. Moe is assisted by Mark Klein, our Chief Executive Officer and President, whom, along with Luben Pampoulov, a partner of GSV Asset Management, we refer to collectively as GSV Asset Management's senior investment professionals.